-Unfortunately, we live in a society which is constantly trying to pull us in a million directions, therefore practicing present parenting has become more crucial that ever.

-Looking at the big spectrum of things, nothing we do on a daily basis takes precedence over being a present parent.

-c.
-Unfortunately, we live in a society which is constantly trying to pull us in a million directions, therefore practicing present parenting has become more crucial that ever.
+Unfortunately, we live in a society that is constantly trying to pull us in a million directions, therefore practicing present parenting has become more crucial than ever.

 Looking at the big spectrum of things, nothing we do on a daily basis takes precedence over being a present parent.